blockchain-certificates-web/blockchain-certificates-web.github.io/guide/verification-process.md

 a\.
 First download a copy of a Blockchain Certificate.

-These steps use this [sample Blockchain Certificate](http://www.blockcerts.org/mockissuer/examples/609c2989-275f-4f4c-ab02-b245cfb09017.json).
+The steps below use this [sample Blockchain Certificate](http://www.blockcerts.org/mockissuer/examples/609c2989-275f-4f4c-ab02-b245cfb09017.json).

 b\.
 Next, find the blockchain transaction id in the certificate.